code34/oo_patrol.Altis/README.txt

 	Create a main bus message between clients & server

 	Usage:
-		put the "oo_patrol.sqf" and the "oop.h" files in your mission directory put this code into your mission init.sqf call compilefinal preprocessFileLineNumbers "oo_patrol.sqf";
+		put the "oo_pdw.sqf" and the "oop.h" files in your mission directory put this code into your mission init.sqf call compilefinal preprocessFileLineNumbers "oo_pdw.sqf";

 	See example mission in directory: init.sqf